 Unfortunately this instant success didn’t last as long as Lance had hoped for, because just after his 3rd Tour de France in 1996 he fell ill.
 At first, all he noticed was a slight funny feeling in his balls, specifically his right testicle.
 The pain kept getting worse and as his balls grew bigger and bigger Lance began to worry.
 When he finally couldn’t take the pain anymore he visited his doctor, and on that night of October 2nd 1996 Lance Armstrong was diagnosed with stage 3 testicular cancer.
 The cancer was so advanced that it had already spread into his brain lungs and abdomen.
 The doctors already knew that unless a miracle occurred he was going to die.
 They gave him a 20 to 40% chance of living, manly to give him hope, but with the kind of cancer he had there was almost no hope left for Lance.
 He was completely shattered, from being on top of the world and then in a split second on the road to death shows how fast things can change.
 With the odds lance was facing it would seem a lot easier to just give up, he would have to undergo months of surgery and chemotherapy which might not even get rid of the cancer.
 Despite what everyone said Lance decided to stay strong and fight it out.
 It took 6 months and a whole lot of drugs but by February 1997 Lance Armstrong was declared cancer free.
 This shows that no matter how bad someone’s situation is there is always hope.
 As Lance said himself, “Hope, there can and should be a life after cancer for everyone, and I want people to know that.”

 Now you might think that this is the end of the story, but no it didn’t stop there.
 After cancer Lance was more determined than ever to get back on his bike.
 His sickness clearly hadn’t shaken him as in 1998 he began his nasty comeback.
 He yet again proved to himself and the rest of the world that he was still the best of his sport as In 1999 He won his first ever Tour De France.
-He also went on to win the next 6 consecutive Tour De France races making him the GOAT of cycling in his time.
+He also went on to win the next 6 consecutive Tour De France races making him the GOAT of road cycling in his time.

 However, Once again Lances success came to a halt, and this time it was for good.
 Many people began to question how he was winning all these races, and conspiracies involving the use of doping is what completely blew his career apart.
 In 2010 The FBI decided to conduct an official investigation on Lance Armstrong based on the hundreds of claims that had now be made against him.
 After a long drawn out process and with the authorities it had become clear that Lance did indeed cheat on all 7 Tour de France competitions he won by using Performance Enhancing Drugs.
 When the news got out it shocked the world and despite the fact he was an inspirational athlete who had overcome cancer, his fans fully turned on him and he was treated as a cheat and a complete fraud.
 This shows that even though Lance has done great things, people will instantly turn on you based on what the media says so.
 I’m not saying what Lance did was right, But do you think he deserved the hate and abuse he had to face from his fans and the media?
 Personally, I still think he is a great inspirational athlete who has accomplished and overcome sickness regardless of the other bad things he has done.